Learn NinjaScript: Booleans, If Statements, and Conditions

 Once you understand how to build and combine these yes/no questions, you can start automating your logic like a pro.

-—is a type of variable that can only have two possible values: true
+In NinjaScript, a Booleanโwritten as boolโis a type of variable that can only have two possible values: true or false.

 You can name a Boolean anything you want, but it helps to keep the name clear and readable.
 Examples: